 The lower implied borrowing rate is a factor that reduces the economic terms of the Notes to you.
-The initial offering price of the Notes also reflects our estimated hedging costs.
+The initial offering price of the Notes also reflects the underwriting commission and our estimated hedging costs.
 These factors result in the initial estimated value for the Notes on the Trade Date being less than their public offering price.
-See "Selected Risk Considerations-The Initial Estimated Value of the Notes Will Be Less than the Price to the Public" above.
+See "Selected Risk Considerations - The Initial Estimated Value of the Notes Will Be Less than the Price to the Public" above.